bgzdaniel/PubMedTempGraph/README.md

 If anything goes wrong in this step, please contact [Daniel Bogacz](mailto:daniel.bogacz@stud.uni-heidelberg.de) for **Linux** installation issues and [Kenneth Styppa](mailto:kenneth.styppa@web.de) for **MacOS** installation issues.
 Also refer to the installation guide provided [here](https://python.langchain.com/docs/integrations/llms/llamacpp) and also [here](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/)

 6. **Download chroma store and model files and place them into the right location:**
+   -  Download the [model file](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q6_K.gguf).
+Insert the model file at `data/mistral-7b-instruct-v0.2.Q6_K`.
-   - Go to [this](https://drive.google.com/drive/folders/1-6FxGDDKGD-sMwT2Pax7VVMLzuZUH0DG) Google drive link and download the ChromaDB store (folder called `chroma_store_abstracts`) as well as the [model files](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q6_K.gguf).
-   - Insert the ChromaDB store at `data/chroma_store`
+   - For a complete setup, a vector store is necessary.
+One can create his own store with the step **Embedding of abstracts** and **Loading embeddings to the vector database ChromaDB** in the section **More Usage Possibilities**.
+For a minimal setup go to [this](https://drive.google.com/drive/folders/1-6FxGDDKGD-sMwT2Pax7VVMLzuZUH0DG) google drive link and download the ChromaDB store (folder called `chroma_store_abstracts`).
+Insert the ChromaDB store at `data/chroma_store`.
-   - Insert the model file at `data/mistral-7b-instruct-v0.2.Q6_K`

 ## Usage
 ### Using the Q&A system